fr1tz/terminal-overload.org/support.md

 </ul>
 <div>Other places to spread the word are gaming and/or open source forums (including subreddits) where you're
 actively participating.
-Making a post about the game in such a place takes up more of your time, but has a higher chance of reaching people who might enjoy the game.
+Making a post about the game in such a place takes up more of your time, but has a high chance of reaching people who might enjoy the game.
 </div>
 <br/>